na50r/110_bleu/README.md

 * [Evaluation.ipynb](https://github.com/na50r/110_bleu/blob/main/Evaluation.ipynb): Used to align and pre-evaluate the translations; goes over why the final alignment approach was chosen
 * [ProcDoc.ipynb](https://github.com/na50r/110_bleu/blob/main/ProcDoc.ipynb): Contains the documentation of the procedures ran to obtain the translations; analysis of logs
 * [Time_Analysis.ipynb](https://github.com/na50r/110_bleu/blob/main/Time_Analysis.ipynb): Used to analyze the time it took to run the procedures

+## Notes on how to use this repository
+* If you just want to create visualizations and tables using OUR results; you can do this right away, our results can be found in `final_results.csv`
+* If you want to access parallel corpora texts with this code, you have to set the environment variables suffixed with `_STORE`; create their corresponding folders
+    * Note: If you want to access FLORES+, you have to provide a HUGGINGFACE_KEY with an account that accepted their condition to not use the dataset for training.
+* If you want to re-run alignment, triplet formation or evaluation, set the corresponding environment variables; create their corresponding folders
+* If you want to re-run the procedures, you have to use your own API keys for DeepL and GPT-4.1

 ## Installation